ojno/closest_colour/README.md

 see all colours equally well, two colours at a given distance in one part of the space, e.g. two greens, may seem more or less similar to a human observer than e.g. two blues.
 To combat this, we can first convert our colours (via a nonlinear transformation) to a space such as the `Lab` space, which is designed to be perceptually uniform for linear distances.
+I used the `colormath` package to convert back and forth between colour spaces, and for its classes used to represent colours.

 However, my experiments with the `Lab` space seemed to give nonintuitive results for the test images, with `test-sample-teal.png` being given as closest to `darkslategray` rather than `teal`,